Nawarrr/python-automation-scripts/current-directory-organizer/README.md

 # Directory Organizer
-This python  scripts orgainzes your directory to folders (PDF , Word , Code)
+This python  scripts orgainzes your directory by moving files with specific extensions to folders (PDF , Word , Code)

 ## How to use